More Hotel Rooms Made Available

 - NSSF STATEMENT ON TEIXEIRA V. ALAMEDA COUNTY OPINION . . .
 NSSF has long maintained that the lawful commerce in firearms is protected by the Second Amendment.
 So we are heartened by the majority opinion of the three-judge panel of the Ninth Circuit Court of Appeals in the case of Teixeira v.
 Alameda County, brought by three individuals seeking to operate a federally licensed firearms retail business in Alameda County, California.
 Read the full NSSF Statement.

 News of Note

 "To promote, protect and preserve hunting and the shooting sports."

-Click here to visit the NSSF website and see how we accomplish this mission.
+Visit the NSSF website and see how we accomplish this mission.

-COPYRIGHT © 2014 by National Shooting Sports Foundation, Inc. Permission is granted for broadcast, publication, retransmission to email lists, Websites or any other copying or storage, in any medium, online or not, if 1) the text is forwarded in its entirety, including this paragraph, and 2) no fee is charged.
+COPYRIGHT © 2016 by National Shooting Sports Foundation, Inc. Permission is granted for broadcast, publication, retransmission to email lists, Websites or any other copying or storage, in any medium, online or not, if 1) the text is forwarded in its entirety, including this paragraph, and 2) no fee is charged.
 "Bullet Points®," "National Shooting Sports Foundation®," "NSSF®," and all other trade names, trademarks, service marks, logos and images of the National Shooting Sports Foundation appearing in this publication are the sole property of the Foundation and may not be used without the Foundation's prior express written permission.
 All other trade names, trademarks, service marks, logos and images appearing in this publication are trademarks or registered trademarks of their respective owners.